-For monuments identified to be removed or destroyed as shown on the CIP Plans, the District will schedule a Professional Land Surveyor (PLS) to file the required permit forms with the Department of Natural Resources (DNR), as required by RCW 58.09.130 and WAC 332-120.
-The District's PLS will set tie-out reference points for the monument(s) identified on the CIP Plans to be removed or destroyed.
+For monuments identified to be removed, disturbed during construction or destroyed as shown on the Plans, the Developer or Contractor requires a Professional Land Surveyor (PLS) to file the required permit forms with the Department of Natural Resources (DNR), as required by RCW 58.09.130 and WAC 332-120.
+The Contractor's PLS will set tie-out reference points for the monument(s) identified on the CIP Plans to be removed or destroyed.
 The contractor shall protect these reference points until the monument(s) have been reset.
 No construction work affecting monumentation shall commence until DNR has approved the permit.
-Upon completion of work affecting monumentation, the form "Completion Report for Monument Removal or Destruction" shall be signed by the District's PLS and submitted to DNR.
+Upon completion of work affecting monumentation, the form "Completion Report for Monument Removal or Destruction" shall be signed by the PLS and submitted to DNR.

-During construction, the Contractor shall take all necessary precautions to locate and protect existing markers, property corners, monuments and other reference points not identified on the CIP Plans to be removed or destroyed.
+During construction, the Contractor shall take all necessary precautions to locate and protect existing markers, property corners, monuments and other reference points..
 Under no circumstances shall work be performed which would remove, adjust, or destroy any such markers without the DNR permit, as required by RCW 58.09.130 and WAC 332-120.
-In the event that the Contractor disturbs or destroys any existing marker, property corner, monument or other reference point not identified to be removed or destroyed on the CIP Plans, the Contractor shall bear any and all costs for permitting, survey, resetting, legal claims and filing of State forms as required by RCW 58.09.130 and WAC 332-120.
+In the event that the Contractor disturbs or destroys any existing marker, property corner, monument or other reference point not identified to be removed or destroyed, the Contractor shall bear any and all costs for permitting, survey, resetting, legal claims and filing of State forms as required by RCW 58.09.130 and WAC 332-120.